-Making Soap Is a Basic Chemical Reaction
+Making Soap: A Basic Chemical Reaction

 Watch Now: How to Make Your Own Soap

-Four Methods of Making Soap
+Basic Methods of Making Soap

-Melt and Pour Soap Making
+Melt and Pour Soap Making Method

-With melt and pour soap making, you buy pre-made blocks of uncolored, unscented soap “base” from a craft store or soap supplier.
-You melt the soap base in the microwave or a double boiler.
-When the soap is fully melted, add fragrance, color and/or additives.
-Put it in a mold, and voila, you’re done.
-The soap is ready to use as soon as it hardens.
+Making soap with a melt and pour base is safe, easy, and convenient.
+The base has already gone through the saponification process, so you won't need to handle lye.
+First, purchase pre-made blocks of uncolored, unscented soap “base” from a craft store or soap supplier.
+The soap base is then melted in a microwave or a double boiler.
+When the soap is fully melted you can add fragrance, color, and additives.
+Pour the mixture into a mold and the soap is ready to use when it hardens.

 - A microwave or double boiler

 - A heat-resistant bowl for the microwave

-- A couple of spoons or whisks
+- Measuring spoons and whisks

 - Fragrance, color, or additives, as desired

-Cold Process Soap
+Cold Process Soap Making Method

-- Some animal fats or vegetable oils
+- Animal fats or vegetable oils

 - A pitcher of lye-water

 - A soap pot

 - Fragrance or essential oil, as desired